BenGoodair/Care-Markets/README.md

 ```

+Each function should work independently of eachother - so you don't need to produce the data first.

-The file in the folder Manuscript code - is a simple way to replicate all the results with 10 lines of code, running all the pre-prepared functions.
+The file in the folder Manuscript code is a simple way to replicate all the results with 10 lines of code, running all the pre-prepared functions.

 ## Non-coders